Promoting Fundamental British Values.

 • All pupils participate in live productions and assemblies throughout the school year

 • We have clear rules and expectations of behaviour and a Whistle Blowing policy which is adhered to by all pupils, staff and other stakeholders

 • Each class has a class code of conduct created by the pupils at the start of each academic year

-• Teaching includes e-safety, road safety, stranger danger and caring for the environment
+• Teaching includes online-safety, road safety, stranger danger and caring for the environment

 • Attendance and punctuality is good and all stakeholders are aware of the importance of being at school

 • Pupils follow respect and understand the need for different rules in different situations, i.e. PE lessons, school visits, classrooms and the playground

 • Pupils are awarded weekly certificates in recognition of their learning behaviours